OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Try OpenNebula on VMware
 ========================

-In this guide, we'll go through a front-end OpenNebula environment deployment, where all the necessary OpenNebula services to use, manage and run the cloud will bei deployed through an OVA and colocated on the single VM running on a vCenter instance.
+In this guide, we'll go through a Front-end OpenNebula environment deployment, where all the OpenNebula services needed to use, manage and run the cloud will bei deployed through an OVA and collocated on the single VM running on a vCenter instance.
 Later, we'll import some vCenter resources and launch a VM Template.
-Afterwards you can continue to the Operations Basics section to add a remote edge cluster to your shiny new OpenNebula cloud!
+Afterwards you can continue to the Operations Basics section to add a remote Edge Cluster to your shiny new OpenNebula cloud!

 OpenNebula over VMware is intended for companies willing to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack.
-In these environments, OpenNebula seamlessly integrates with existing vCenter infrastructures to leverage advanced features—such as vMotion, HA or DRS.
-OpenNebula exposes a multi-tenant, cloud-like provisioning layer on top of vCenter, enabling taking steps towards liberating your stack from vendor lock-in.
-Once you have built your cloud with OpenNebula on VMware, you can then add new resources based on open source hypervisors⁠—like KVM—and hence use OpenNebula as a migration framework to the open cloud.
+In these environments, OpenNebula seamlessly integrates with existing vCenter infrastructures to leverage advanced features such as vMotion, HA or DRS.
+OpenNebula exposes a multi-tenant, cloud-like provisioning layer on top of vCenter, enabling you to take steps towards liberating your stack from vendor lock-in.
+Once you have built your cloud with OpenNebula on VMware, you can then add new resources based on open source hypervisors ⁠— like KVM — and hence use OpenNebula as a migration framework to the open cloud.

 .. image:: /images/vonecloud_logo.png
     :align: center

-vOneCloud is a virtual appliance for vSphere that builds on top of your vCenter an OpenNebula cloud for development, testing or product evaluation in 5 minutes.
+vOneCloud is a virtual appliance for vSphere that builds on top of your vCenter an OpenNebula cloud for development, testing or product evaluation in five minutes.
 In a nutshell, it is an OVA file with a configured CentOS and OpenNebula installation ready to import resources from vCenter environments. vOneCloud is free to download and use.
 The virtual appliance does not interfere with existing vSphere configurations, procedures and workflows.
 This means that you can try it and if you decide not to adopt it, you can just delete it. vOneCloud can be also used for small-size production deployments.

 vOneCloud ships with the following components under the hood: